 If reupholstering a traditional chair is often an involved process, changing the color of the Varhany lounge chair requires a simple replacement of the foam.
 Patterns and different degrees of softness are possible variations.
 The plywood can also be replaced with more sophisticated types of wood, for a more polished look.

 This is not Frederik Dedik’s only piece of foam furniture.
 He also created PAO, a prototype furniture collection inspired by the shape of a peacock tail and that includes a lounger, stool and table.
-It is easy to imagine the value of such light furniture for spaces where mobility is essential.
+It is easy to imagine the value of such light furniture and innovative chairs for spaces where mobility is essential.

 Rethinking the idea of an upholstered chair takes another interesting turn in Vasil Velchev’s Ego chair.
 This time, the cushion elements are removable and make for a piece of furniture whose color arrangement can be changed as you please.

 The long curve of the chair frame, designed to keep the cushion perfectly in place, is also an element of definite visual appeal.
-Beyond this, however, the Ego chair is an example of the way furniture starts being designed to adapt not only to our slowly changing tastes, but also to our daily moods.
+Beyond this, however, the Ego chair is an example of the way furniture is being designed today to adapt not only to our slowly changing tastes, but also to our daily moods.

 Please take a look at our Before and After images of selected projects from 2016 HERE.